-The next intake will be for the winter semester 2021/2022 with application deadline on 30.4.2021.
-Go here to check if you are eligible and know more about the application details.
-The acceptance and rejection notifications for the wintersemester 2020 have been sent.
-Please note that due to the large number of applications we cannot give individual feedback on the reasons of rejection.
+The next intake will be for the winter semester 2022/2023 with application deadline on 30.4.2022.
+Check here if you are eligible and know more about the application details.

 - Mila Gorecki, student in the master program Machine Learning, won the Women-STEM-award 2020 for her bachelor thesis about fairness in Bayesian logistic regression.
 Congratulations!